sedeeki/Hangman/README.md

 # Hangman

-Hangman game in java FX
+Hangman game with server and multiple clients who play the game in java FX